croaky/laptop/books/sicp.md

 (not <e>)
 ```

-`and` and `or` are special forms, not procs, because subexpressions are not
+`and` and `or` are special forms, not procs,
-necessarily all evaluated. `not` is an ordinary proc.
+because subexpressions are not necessarily all evaluated.
+`not` is an ordinary proc.

 ### 1.1.7 Square Roots by Newton's Method

 Mathematical functions describe properties of things (declarative knowledge).
 Computer procedures describe how to do things (imperative knowledge).

-Square roots can be computed with Newton's method of successive approximations:
+Square roots can be computed:

-given guess `y` for the square root of a number `x`,
+* given guess `y` for the square root of a number `x`
-get a better guess (one closer to the actual square root)
+* get a better guess (one closer to the actual square root)
-by averaging `y` with `x / y`.
+  by averaging `y` with `x / y`

 ```lisp
 (define (sqrt x)